John Ames (captain): Blacksmith

 Ames was a blacksmith in Bridgewater, Massachusetts.
 After the "nail and splitting mills" were outlawed by the government in Great Britain to give iron manufacturers in Britain a monopoly in 1773, Ames switched to making shovels.
 Despite having only a crude factory, he was able to make shovels of notable quality.
 In fact, he was said to have developed a shovel "so perfect that further improvement seems impossible."

-The remains of his trip hammer stone and man-made weirs and dams can be seen at War Memorial Park (West Bridgewater, Massachusetts).
+The remains of his trip hammer stone and man-made weirs and dams can be seen at War Memorial Park in West Bridgewater.

 Revolutionary War

 John Ames made guns for the Massachusetts army during the American Revolutionary War.

 During the war, Ames served in the Massachusetts Militia.
 In December 1776, the Militia was sent to Newport, Rhode Island, to try to prevent British troops from securing a stronghold.
 Ames served 15 days alongside two of Washington's generals (one being Benedict Arnold).
 In June 1778, they returned to Newport to assist a French fleet in attacks against the British but were sent home after 24 days when the Continental Army under Gilbert du Motier, Marquis de Lafayette did not arrive.
 The last documented service was in July 1780, when Admiral de Ternay (Charles-Henri-Louis d'Arsac de Ternay) landed 6,000 French troops in Rhode Island and the Militia was sent to protect them from the British.
 He served as captain in Colonel Edward Mitchell's Regiment in 1776; as captain in Colonel Wade's Regiment, 1778; captain in Major Eliphalet Carey's Regiment, 1780; and Second Major of the 3d Regiment, 1780.
 Despite being promoted to major, he was known as "captain" for the rest of his life.

 Captain John Ames died in Bridgewater, Massachusetts.
 At least one source lists his date of death as July 17, 1803.
 This is probably an error as other sources state the date of death as July 17, 1805, and his tombstone states he died "in his 68th year".